-Personal Fitness will focus on the different types of workouts that can be accomplished to increase strength, endurance, and flexibility.
+This course will focus on the different types of workouts that can be accomplished to increase strength, endurance, and flexibility.
 Students will learn about muscle groups, circuit training, interval training, and how to tier/rotate workouts.
+Personal Fitness is a required course for all students.